wso2/docs-is/en/docs/deploy/get-started/customize-the-management-console.md

 ### Change the layout

 The layout of the Carbon framework is built using a tiles JSP tag library.
-The use of tiles allows us to break the presentation of the layout into small JSP snippets that perform a specific function.
+These tiles allow us to break the presentation of the layout into small JSP snippets that perform a specific function.

 For example, `header.jsp` and `footer.jsp` are the tiles corresponding to the header and footer in the layout.

 The `template.jsp ` file controls the main layout page of the Carbon framework, which holds all the tiles together.
 The `template.jsp` file as well as